VergeCloud Firewall: Setup, Rules, and Best Practices Guide

 Form Protection

-Fields: URI Path, Request Method, Referer
+Fields: URI Path + Request Method + Referer

-Value: /form/submit, Method = POST, referer = your domain
+Value: /form/submit, Method = POST

-Action: Block if not POST or invalid referer
+Action: Block if referer invalid

 ASN Blocking